VenkaSri/Rock-paper-scissors/README.md

 ![Demo](https://im7.ezgif.com/tmp/ezgif-7-dadd46d84a58.gif)
 - Game resets after 5 rounds
-- Computer's selection will shown in an "hover" effect
+- Computer's selection will be visually display by a "hover" effect